European Commission President Ursula von der Leyen.Figure: flipping Twitter

 Von der Leyen referred to Russia’s “sham” referendum in Russian-occupied Ukraine, military mobilization in Moscow and Russian President Vladimir Putin’s “threat to use nuclear weapons”.
 “We do not accept fake referendums (in Russian-occupied areas of Ukraine) and annexation of any kind, and we are determined to make the Kremlin pay for the further escalation of the conflict between Russia and Ukraine,” von der Leyen told reporters.

 The EU’s 27 member states must agree to a new round of sanctions, and the European Commission is laying the “legal basis” for a cap on Russia’s oil prices under a G7 agreement.
-The EU will also seek to impose export bans on 7 billion euros worth of Russian products and tighten restrictions on EU goods that could help Russia’s war machine.
+The EU will also seek to impose export bans on 7 billion euros worth of Russian products and tighten restrictions on EU goods that might help Russia’s war machine.

 Von der Leyen mentioned: “The purpose of this move is to deprive the Kremlin of key military technology.
 This includes, for example, other aviation products, electronic components and special chemical substances.”
 In addition, the proposal also includes a ban on EU citizens from holding Russian state ownership. corporate board members.
 Those who help Moscow evade sanctions will also be blacklisted, said Josep Borrell, the EU’s high representative for foreign affairs and security policy.